GAtomis/vue-artemis-admin/README.md

 * fix vue-router hot-reload .ctx.deactivate is not a function=>keep alive component add key
 * beforeEach has been revised to the official recommended usage
 * pending  vite-plugin-imagemin(plugins) install error
+* form-constructor =>due to plug-in to Vue3.2 or vite is not supported, which leads to abnormal conditions in the development environment of the plug-in, so this function is temporarily cancelled and waiting for official repair